Dojo: In other fields

 The term dōjō is also increasingly used for other forms of immersive-learning space.

 Zen Buddhism

 The term dōjō is sometimes used to describe the meditation halls where Zen Buddhists practice zazen seated meditation.
 The alternative term zen-do is more specific, and more widely used.
 European Sōtō Zen groups affiliated with the International Zen Association prefer to use dōjō instead of zendo to describe their meditation halls as did their founding master, Taisen Deshimaru.

+Japanese new religions

+In Japanese new religions, a dōjō can be used for various purposes.